 On the other hand, a multi-niche blog deals with multiple topics.
 It is either run by one blogger or has various contributors covering specific topics.
 A good example of a multiniche blog is this one.
 Aisles of Life covers a wide range of topics, from blogging tips to mental health, fitness, self-improvement tips, personal finance, careers, entertainment, travel, among many others.

 Single Niche vs. Multi-Niche Blog: Comparison

 It is no secret that niche blogs are more profitable than multiniche ones.
 Some of the reasons why single niche blogs are so successful are that they get more targeted ads, more organic traffic, and more returning visitors.

-Niche blogs are also more profitable because they have a higher probability of getting sponsorship opportunities.
-For example, brands are more likely to partner with a single niche blog because they believe it is well versed on a particular topic than one that creates posts about multiple topics.
+Niche blogs are also more profitable because they are more likely to get sponsorship opportunities.
+For example, brands are more likely to partner with a single niche blog because they believe it is well-versed on a particular topic than one that creates posts about multiple topics.